spialelo/100-days-of-code/log.md

 ### Day 0: Work up to January 2,2017
 **Concept: My personal makeup/cosmetics bag or vanity to carry around to keep track of what's in my stash**

 ### Day 1: January 3, 2017
 **Today's Progress**: Built out the remaining methods for my searchAll object.
 **Thoughts** Method searchByName.
 There is room for improvement.
 My idea: split the input based on whitespace and see if any of the substrings of the input have a pattern that matches any party of the string value stored in the makeup name property at the index in the loop.

+### Day 2: January 4, 2017
+**Today's Progress**: Used regex to improve the search for search by name.
+It seems to be working so far.
+Will test more and may implement something similar on the other methods.
+**Thoughts** Regex can be a real pain in the...